futureshape/london-film-photography/_venues/four-corners.md

 ---

 Four Corners is a learning, production and exhibition centre for film and photography.
+Our darkrooms first opened in 1978 and are still going strong.

-We support new talent to established practitioners, enabling work that challenges and inspires.
+Today, our professional facilities are used by students and experienced printers alike.
+Explore print processes, develop your latest project, and meet other analogue enthusiasts.